 It does lack in full-on waterproofing, but that’s easily solved by purchasing the OGIO waterproof backpack cover.

-Overall, the OGIO Mach 1 is the best motorcycle backpack for the money.Check Price on Amazon
+Overall, the OGIO Mach 1 is the best motorcycle backpack for the money.Check Current Price

 Like what you’ve read, and you’re a motorcycle nut like me?